swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/mentoring_groups.md

 #### Sample Mentoring Group Outline: Community Building
 + Introductions, review The Carpentries community culture, and communication channels.
 + Discuss desired local outcome.
 Discuss existing community, if any.
 Identify stakeholders and potential supporters.
 + Discuss community building methods used elsewhere (e.g. ResBaz, Hacky Hours, MeetUps, communities of practice).
 + Discuss the use of communication tools such as Slack and Gitter channels.
 + Identify a representative to attend the mid-way touch base.
 + Draft one slide for the mentoring group showcase.
 Identify a representative to attend the mid-group touch base.
 + Draft a plan for a local community building event that includes a marketing strategy.
 + Review plans collectively.
 Identify gaps or further resources needed.
 + Finish slide for mentoring group showcase.
 Attend mentoring group showcase.

 ### Mentoring Groups Highlights

-Participants can choose the type of mentoring group they'd like to belong to:
+Participants can choose the type of mentoring group they would like to belong to:
 + Lesson Maintenance
   - Contributing to current lesson development
   - Contributing to lesson maintenance